Employee benefits: United Kingdom

-According to a 2022 survey by the Chartered Institute of Personnel and Development (CIPD), 62% of UK employers offered flexible or voluntary benefits, many of which are delivered through external platforms.

-National and local perks

-Third-party employee benefit platforms often categorise perks into two main types: national and local.

-National perks are widely available across the country—or internationally—and are negotiated with well-known brands.
-They include discounts on travel, leisure, dining, retail, cinema, and fitness services, plus access to wellbeing content and employee assistance programmes.
-Providers at this scale may bundle thousands of offers and digital resources into a single platform accessible across diverse regions and sectors.
-Some international platforms—such as those operated by Perkbox, Benify, or Reward Gateway—provide customisable benefits tailored to company size or industry, offering mobile interfaces and analytic tools to manage engagement and usage.

-Local perks, by contrast, are curated to reflect local communities and often involve independent businesses, such as cafés, barbershops, restaurants, independent gyms, and boutique retailers.
-Some platforms collaborate with hundreds of local providers across the UK to deliver hyper-local offers that align with regional lifestyles and spending patterns.
-Employers increasingly favour this model because research indicates that personalised, locally relevant perks can improve employee engagement and strengthen community ties—it can also differentiate an employer’s offering in competitive labour markets.
-Some local schemes are combined with broader wellbeing resources—such as virtual GP access or mental health support—to deliver a comprehensive employee experience, as seen in platforms like Live Like Loyalty.

-As hybrid and remote working become more widespread, localised perks have grown in popularity among HR teams aiming to engage employees living outside major urban centres.
-Combining national convenience with local relevance allows organisations to appeal to diverse demographic groups while fostering a stronger sense of belonging and community.

 Fringe benefits tax

 In a number of countries (e.g., Australia, New Zealand and Pakistan), the "fringe benefits" are subject to the Fringe Benefits Tax (FBT), which applies to most, although not all, fringe benefits.
 In India, the fringe benefits tax was abolished in 2009.

 In the United States, employer-sponsored health insurance was considered taxable income until 1954.

 Disadvantages

 In the event of financial hardship, companies may cease or place a moratorium on certain employee benefits that are deemed too costly, informally known as a perk-cession.
 Such actions are usually at the damage of employee morale/culture, and may result in employee turnover (which may further exacerbate financial hardships in addition to other cost-cutting measures such as layoffs).

 In the UK, benefits are often taxed at the individual's normal tax rate, which can prove expensive if there is no financial advantage to the individual from the benefit.

 The UK system of state pension provision is dependent upon the payment of National Insurance Contributions.
 Salary exchange schemes result in reduced payments and so are may reduce the state benefits, most notably the State Second Pension.